chrispalmeri/access-control/README.md

 Navigate to IP address in browser.

 <!--
-If weblog shows wrong contact status and wiegand readding errors
+If events shows wrong contact status and wiegand readding errors

 remote in `nano access-control/code/config.py` change pin numbers to correct ones for your board